 Louise Giblin is predominantly known for life casting - covering Olympians, famous people, war veterans, models and private clients with plaster or alternative media.
 She produces a clay three-dimensional copy of the person's form that she uses like a blank canvas on which to create the model's narrative imagery.
 She is not interested in physical portraiture so much as capturing the achievements, experiences and passions that people often project to protect their personal selves from scrutiny: she describes this as their 'armour'.
 Dr Melanie Zefferino, Curator, G7 of Art, Italy and Florence Biennale 2017 wrote of her work:

 ‘Mastery and a superb sense of form lie behind playing with mass and void while bringing symbolic signs of myth, history, or experience on the bronze ‘skin’ of her sculptures, which have become more and more sensuous.
 Body casting is only the starting point of the creative process, at the end of which the cast turns out to be the remnant of a ‘physical bridge’ between reality and imagination, matter and spirit.’

 Louise Giblin also works in other sculptural media and produces smaller or larger than life size figures and heads for interior and exterior display.
-She exhibits, and is collected internationally, as a draughtsman.
+More recently she has been commissioned to undertake sea related forms.
+She has exhibited, in the UK and overseas, as a draughtsman.
 Her drawings are usually from observation, comparatively small, complex and overlap like the surface design on her sculptures.